MarioSchwalbe/homebrew-gcc-musl-cross/README.md

 Binaries statically linked with `musl` libc (linked with `-static`) have no external dependencies, even for features like DNS lookups or character set conversions that are implemented with dynamic loading on glibc.
-The application can be deployed as a single binary file and run on any machine with the appropriate ISA and Linux kernel or Linux syscall ABI emulation layer including bare docker containers.
+The application can be deployed as a single binary file and run on any device with the appropriate ISA and Linux kernel or Linux syscall ABI emulation layer including bare docker containers.